FAQs on Prevention for Children with Disabilities

 1. What is the risk of child sexual abuse for a child with disabilities?

-Children with disabilities are almost three times more likely to be sexually abused than non-disabled children, according to a review commissioned by the World Health Organisation (WHO)’s Department of Violence and Injury Prevention and Disability.
+Children with disabilities are almost three times more likely to be sexually abused than children without disabilities, according to a review commissioned by the World Health Organisation (WHO)’s Department of Violence and Injury Prevention and Disability.

 One of the biggest factors contributing to this increased risk is the reluctance of adults to provide sexuality education to children with disabilities.
 Additional factors placing children at higher risk for sexual abuse include the need for assistance with daily living activities such as hygiene help, lack of social supports for themselves and their caregivers, misunderstanding about children’s sexual behaviors, and overall stigma and discrimination.